dbAbstract/dbAbstract/README.md

 - Currently an Android Software Engineer in Tokyo, Japan.
 - Current tech stack consists of Jetpack Compose, Kotlin, MVVM (Clean Architecture), Dagger-Hilt, Unit Testing (JUnit4), Flows, Coroutines, RoomDB, ViewModel and other Jetpack libraries.
+- Interested in Kotlin multi-platform and iOS development!

 <!---
 dbAbstract/dbAbstract is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.